maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 Next up: Audio routing/Pulseaudio, Contacts, Calls/SMS, Qt 5
 ============================================================

-So what can you expect next from future updates?
+So what can you expect from future updates?

 The big things on our radar are still:

-* Audio: Currently most devices do not even ship with ``pulseaudio``, but we'll probably want to start using it, and create ALSA UCM files for our soundcards, provide proper pulseaudio sink names, for call routing, and so on.
+* Audio: Currently most devices do not even ship with ``pulseaudio``, but we'll probably want to start using it, and create ALSA UCM files for our soundcards, provide proper pulseaudio sink names for call routing, and so on.
 This is also a prerequisite for the `volume applet <https://github.com/maemo-leste/maemo-statusmenu-volume>`_
-* Contacts (``osso-abook``), this will provide all of the Hildon contacts APIs with the evolution database as backend, definitely required for proper SMS and Call UI
+* Contacts (``osso-abook``), this will provide all of the Hildon contacts APIs with the evolution database as a abackend, definitely required for proper SMS and Call UI
 * Qt 5 updates: hopefully we will soon have the virtual keyboard integration ready, with the hildon menus and stacked windows following right after.
 That